ManimCommunity/manim/docs/source/installation/for_dev.rst

     .. note:: This path should contain a file called `pyproject.toml` if it doesn't contain it, you would need to go a level up.

-3. Use the below command to install dependencies.
-This will use default python version installed.
+3. Use the below command to install python dependencies.
+This will use the default python version installed.

     .. code-block:: bash

          poetry install

-    .. note:: Poetry creates a virtual environment by default and no need to worry about it.
+    .. note:: Poetry will create a virtual environment rooted at the current directory.
-    You can select the required python version using
+    You can select the desired python version using

     .. code-block:: bash